opdev1004/saveCategoryBasedFeed/README.md

 1. Why not using database?:
   * Duh.... files are quicker, database is slower.
 Json files are good enough for blog data.
 2. The name of json file is ugly.. why does it have to use urlencode?
   * To support other languages in any OS.
-Well i haven't done testing other than Windows but it should be working on linux because i have used similar script on debian server.
+Well i haven't done testing for linux yet but it should be working on linux because i have used similar script on debian server.

 ## License:
 MIT, Simply just use it.
 I have built it for blogger widgets(gadgets).